Updated on January 4th, 2025 Posted In: Garden Trends & Design

 Why a successful small garden needs a big idea

-A small garden needs a big idea.
+A small garden or backyard needs a big idea.

 Why a small garden needs a big idea